Understanding Cost Containment

 A solid relocation policy finds the balance point between how much your company is willing to spend on a particular employee, and the level of service they would like them to receive.
 Companies seldom decide they are going to cut major components of their relocation program such as the movement of household goods or the reimbursement of home sale costs.
 Without these benefits, most employees wouldn’t accept a job that requires relocation defeating the purpose of your relocation program.
 Within these benefits though, you can find areas to reduce significant costs without sacrificing your employee’s experience.

-Here are some examples of ways our customers previously cut costs from thier relocation programs.
+Here are some examples of ways our customers previously cut costs from their relocation programs.

 There have been a lot of tax changes over the years.
 While moving expenses are no longer tax exempt, there are still areas within the relocation industry where you can still receive certain tax benefits, specifically if you are offering a home sale program.
 Offering a direct reimbursement of home sale expenses may sound like the easiest option, but with no tax benefit, it may not be the best option for you or your employee.
 You may be better off using the Guaranteed Buyout or Buyer Value Options.
 And, as long as these programs adhere to IRS requirements, your company can still benefit from certain tax savings.
 Also, be sure you aren’t unnecessarily grossing up some items.
 Gross up is designed so employees don’t take on a financial burden of their relocation.
 Therefore, home sale bonuses, miscellaneous allowances, etc. should be taxed per usual.